Chart Color Schemes

 Population growth drivers in Mount Gravatt East are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of the Mount Gravatt East statistical area (Lv2) is estimated at around 13,163 as of November 2025.
-This reflects an increase of 735 people from the 2021 Census figure of 12,428.
-The change is inferred from AreaSearch's estimation of a resident population of 13,100 following examination of the latest ERP data release by the ABS in June 2024 and an additional 114 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,880 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+As of February 2026, the estimated population of Mount Gravatt East is around 13,173.
+This reflects an increase of 745 people since the 2021 Census, which reported a population of 12,428.
+The change was inferred from AreaSearch's estimation of the resident population at 13,100 following examination of ABS's latest ERP data release in June 2024 and an additional 116 validated new addresses since the Census date.
+This results in a density ratio of 2,882 persons per square kilometer, placing Mount Gravatt East in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Based on aggregated SA2-level projections, an above median population growth is projected for the Mount Gravatt East (SA2), with an expected expansion of 2,496 persons by 2041.
-This reflects a gain of 18.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, Mount Gravatt East is projected to have above median population growth, expected to expand by 2,502 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 18.4% in total over the 17 years.

 Frequently Asked Questions - Population